techidaily/site-android-unlock/source/_posts/in-2024-still-using-pattern-locks-with-lenovo-thinkphone-tips-tricks-and-helpful-advice-by-drfone-android.md

 ![disable swipe screen](https://images.wondershare.com/drfone/article/2017/10/15090620295520.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/B2MlLvGxMwI?si=q_blGjXyJrGtzT8d" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That's all.
 You have successfully run out of the disable commands for the swipe up to unlock the screen.
 You can now open and access your device without any security methods.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2:How to remove/bypass Swipe to unlock when the phone is locked?